0day-ci/linux/Documentation/arm64/tagged-pointers.rst

 Non-zero tags are never preserved in sigcontext.fault_address regardless of the SA_EXPOSE_TAGBITS flag setting.

+When using userfaultfd the address tag supplied in the range.start field of the UFFDIO_REGISTER ioctl is preserved and returned to userspace via the fault.address field of struct uffd_msg, and the tag of the original fault address is discarded.

 The architecture prevents the use of a tagged PC, so the upper byte will be set to a sign-extension of bit 55 on exception return.